2014 IndyCar Series: Round 11: Pocono

 Juan Pablo Montoya, who returned to Indy car racing after six seasons in Formula One and seven seasons in NASCAR, won his first Indy car race since the 2000 CART season.
 Montoya led a total of 45 laps, and assumed the lead for the final time with three laps to go.
 In the closing laps, most of the leaders needed one final pit stop for fuel, but both Josef Newgarden and Tony Kanaan tried to stay out and gamble for a late yellow.
 Neither were able to make it to the finish, and Montoya assumed the lead when Kanaan ducked into the pits on lap 197.

 Montoya's Penske teammate Hélio Castroneves finished second, and left the race in a tie for the points lead with Will Power.
 Power led 69 laps, and was in the lead group, but two blocking incidents – the first clipping off Montoya's wingplate, and the second a double move on Castroneves – earned him a drive-through penalty and took him out of contention.
-The race went caution-free for the first 158 laps, with the only incident a spin by Graham Rahal exiting the tunnel turn.
+The race went caution-free for the first 158 laps, with the only incident being a spin by Graham Rahal exiting the tunnel turn.
 The average speed of 202.402 mph set the record for the fastest 500 mile race in Indy car history.

 Round 12: Iowa

 Tony Kanaan dominated the race, leading 247 laps, but Ryan Hunter-Reay took the victory, after passing Kanaan with two laps to go.
 With Kanaan leading and Ganassi teammate Scott Dixon running second, Juan Pablo Montoya tangled with Ed Carpenter on lap 281, bringing out the final caution.
 Montoya accused Carpenter of turning down on him while he was attempting a pass in turn three.
 Carpenter, who was suffering handling difficulties, admitted to taking a low line, but officials did not issue a penalty for the incident.

 With under 20 laps to go, Kanaan stayed out on the track under the yellow, while Hunter-Reay, Josef Newgarden, and a handful of other cars pitted for fresh tires.
 When the green came back out, Hunter-Reay quickly charged through the field, and took the lead with two laps to go.
 Newgarden followed suit, climbing up to second.
 Kanaan's loss was the latest in a series of disappointments in 2014.
-Power fell from 4th to 12th during the final six laps after brushing the wall, which caused a tire to lose air pressure.
+Power fell from 4th to 14th during the final six laps after brushing the wall, which caused a tire to lose air pressure.